jolicode/asynit/README.md

 Smoker use the Asynit API to provide a simple way to test many URLs when there is no need to have a complex logic of testing.

-You just have to defined a YAML file like the following:
+You just have to define a YAML file like the following:

 ```yaml
 "https://jolicode.com/":